mgerhold/chatbot2k/README.md

 ### Assignments

-You can assign new values to both stores and variables like this:
+You can assign new values stores, parameters, and variables like this:

 ```
 <name> = <expression>;
 ```

-`<name>` can be either a store name or a variable name that has been defined earlier in the script.
+`<name>` can be either a store name, a parameter name, or a variable name that has been defined earlier in the script.
-`<expression>` can be any valid expression, including references to stores and variables.
+`<expression>` can be any valid expression, including references to stores, parameters, and variables.

 *Note: Store values are persisted to the database after script execution ends successfully.
 If it fails at runtime, no changes are made to the stores.*